-SWOT analysis is a time-tested tool that helps you navigate problems by making an honest evaluation of your strengths, weaknesses, opportunities and threats.
+This time-tested tool helps you navigate problems by making an honest evaluation of your strengths, weaknesses, opportunities and threats.
 Think of it as a kind of pumped-up pro-con chart, with more features and a slicker design that helps you actually get stuff done.

 Holy cow, right?!

 (Donald 'Jared' Dunn tries to convince the characters of Silicon Valley to SWOT themselves out of a dilemma. | Source)